axic/scrypt.js/README.md

 It only supports hashing.
 Doesn't offer an async option and doesn't implement the HMAC format.
 If you are looking for those, please use the Node `scrypt` library.

+## API

+There is only one method returned for hashing using scrypt.
+All parameters are mandatory except the progress callback:
+- `key` - The key/passphrase.
+Although it accepts a String, please use a Buffer to avoid problems later.
+- `salt` - The salt.
+Same as with the `key`, please try to use a Buffer.
+- `n` - Iteration count.
+- `r` - Block size for the underlying hash.
+- `p` - Parallelization factor.
+- `dklen` - The derived key length aka. output size.

 ## Example usage

 ```js